TheimerTR/Assets_ZIP_Manager_with_PhysicsFS/docs/index.md

 **TODO 5:**

-Now that we know how work our function, it's time tu use them.
-Firstly, will create in the start functon of the scene.cpp:
+Now that we know how work our function, it's time to use them.
+Firstly, will create in the start function of the scene.cpp:

 - char* buffer
 - pugi::xml_document ...